-As a commitment device, a rule is vulnerable to time inconsistency.
+A rule is commitment device, so it is vulnerable to time inconsistency.
 Indeed, there will always be instances when it is suboptimal to abide by previous commitments.
 Much as a rule that can be easily evaded is useless, a rule that is strictly set stands not to be respected in some situations.
 Two main implications follow.
 First, it must be recognized that there exist unforeseeable events likely to break the rule.
-The usual solution is to write escape clauses into the rule and these should not just be contingent on explicitly foreseen events.
-That opens up a major risk of circumvention.
+Escape clauses must be included and these should not just be contingent on particular events.
 Second, some foreseeable events may warrant foreseeable adjustments to the rule without affecting its disciplinary effect.
 This is clearly the case for cyclical fluctuations.
 While each business cycle is sui generis, in principle it is possible for counter-cyclical fiscal policies to be compatible with debt stability.
-It is also desirable because procyclical policies are particularly subject to time inconsistency in the declining phase of the cycle.
+It is also desirable because procyclical policies are subject to time inconsistency in the declining phase of the cycle.